By Dr. Salina Suy

 The recommended regimen for patients is brushing at least twice a day and flossing once.

-Toothpaste has different properties for whitening.
-I recommend usng a toothpaste that is suitable for brushing sensitive teeth for protection purposes.
+According to a post on UK Smiles, toothpaste has different properties for whitening.
+I recommend using a toothpaste that is suitable for brushing sensitive teeth for protection purposes.

 Although we all like to think we brush perfectly, sometimes we are brushing wrong.
-Reviewing proper brushing technique is important — if you have been brushing wrong all along, you could potentially have whiter teeth by improving your technique, frequency or toothpaste.
+An experienced dentist near Allen says that reviewing proper brushing technique is important — if you have been brushing wrong all along, you could potentially have whiter teeth by improving your technique, frequency or toothpaste.

 Diet type and frequency